CyberSpaceRS/Microcoaster-bot/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
-You are free to use, modify, and distribute this software — see the `LICENSE` file for details.
+You are free to use, modify, and distribute this software